chad-fisher/guides/source/hpc/Access/0041_Globus_main.md

 :grid-rows: 16

 - header: "{fas}`book;pst-color-primary`  Gloubs Account Setup"
-  content: "Create an account to access Tufts HPC Cluster"
+  content: "Tufts has a subscription to Globus, and you can set up a Globus account with your Tufts credentials.
+You can also link other accounts, either personal or through other institutions.
+Link Tufts Account"
   link: "0042_Gloubs_account_setup.html"

 - header: "{fas}`book;pst-color-primary`  Tufts Globus Collections"
-  content: "Login to Tufts HPC Cluster through CLI using SSH"
+  content: "Collections create by Tufts Research Technology, allows you to share and transfer files to and from your storage on Tufts HPC Cluster and Sharepoint."
   link: "0043_Globus_tufts_collection.html"

 - header: "{fas}`book;pst-color-primary`  Local Endpoint - Globus Connect Personal"
-  content: "Information on HPC storage available"
+  content: "Create a private collection on your own computer.
+Globus Connect Personal allows you to share and transfer files to and from your Mac/Linux/Windows laptop or desktop computer."
   link: "0044_Globus_connect_personal.html"

 - header: "{fas}`book;pst-color-primary`  Transfer Files between Two Endpoints"
-  content: "How to transfer files or data to the HPC Cluster."
+  content: "How to start and monitory your file transfers."
   link: "0045_Globus_transfer.html"

 ```

-## Gloubs Account Setup

-Tufts has a subscription to Globus, and you can set up a Globus account with your Tufts credentials.

-You can also link other accounts, either personal or through other institutions.

-Link Tufts Account

-### Tufts Globus Collections

-Collections create by Tufts Research Technology, allows you to share and transfer files to and from your storage on Tufts HPC Cluster and Sharepoint.

-### Local Endpoint - Globus Connect Personal

-Create a private collection on your own computer.
-Globus Connect Personal allows you to share and transfer files to and from your Mac/Linux/Windows laptop or desktop computer.

-### Transfer Files between Two Endpoints

-How to start and monitory your file transfers.